jasonalmaturner/dallas-react-mini-todo-list/README.md

 * First thing, as always, is require('react'). **From here on out that step will be assumed**
 * Create your AddItem component with ```React.createClass``` and then export it using ```module.exports = AddItem;``` so that we can require our AddItem component from other files later on.

 The purpose of this component is it's going to keep track of its own state which is going to be just the input box value.
-Whenever someone types in a new value into this input box and hits enter, ```AddItem``` will invoke a method that will be passed to it from its parent component (as props) and we'll pass that method the current state of the component (or the new item we wan to add).
+Whenever someone types in a new value into this input box and hits enter, ```AddItem``` will invoke a method that will be passed to it from its parent component (as props) and we'll pass that method the current state of the component (or the new item we want to add).

 * use ```getInitialState``` to set an initial state of your component with a ```newItem``` property whose value is an empty string
 * Create a ```handleChange``` method that is going to use ```setState``` to update ```newItem``` with whatever is in the input box